skycoin/skycoin/cmd/skycoin/README.md

 On Windows release builds, this folder defaults to `%HOMEPATH%\.skycoin` (`C:\Users\{user}\.skycoin`).
 On Windows development builds, this folder defaults to `C:\.skycoin`. *(Note: this is a bug and will change in the future)*

+### db-path

+The path of the blockchain database file.
+Defaults to a file named `data.db` in `data-dir`.

+### db-read-only

+Open the database file in read-only mode.

+### disable-api-sets

+Disable one or more API sets.
+Possible API sets are:
+`READ`, `STATUS`, `WALLET`, `TXN`, `PROMETHEUS`, `NET_CTRL`, `INSECURE_WALLET_SEED`, `STORAGE`.
+Multiple values should be separated by comma.
+Combine with `enable-all-api-sets` to blacklist specific API sets.

+Read more about API sets here: https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#api-sets

+### disable-csp

+Disable the Content Security Policy header sent in REST API responses.

+### disable-csrf

+Disable the CSRF check for the REST API.
+The REST API requires a CSRF token for all `POST` and `DELETE` requests.
+This is to protect the wallet client from certain attacks.
+If you do not have a hot wallet or do not expose your node to a browser, it is safe to disable CSRF.

+### disable-default-peers

+Disable the default hardcoded peer list.
+These peers are treated differently than others; the node will always try to maintain at least `max-default-peer-outgoing-connections` connections to peers in this list.
+These peers should be disabled when configuring the node for network isolation.

+### disable-header-check

+As a security policy, the REST API will require certain values for the `Host`, `Origin` and `Referer` headers in requests unless disabled by this option.

+### disable-incoming

+Disable all incoming connections on the wire interface.
+The listener will not bind to the configured `address`.

+### disable-outgoing

+Don't make any outgoing connections.

+### disable-pex

+Don't request or accept peers over the wire.

+### download-peerlist

+If true, a peer list will be downloaded from `--peerlist-url`.
+The peer list file format is a newline-separated list of ip:port entries.
+This list helps to bootstrap the initial peer database.
+These peers are considered "regular" peers, as opposed to the peers from the hardcoded default peer list which are handled slightly differently.

+### enable-all-api-sets

+Enable all API sets except for those marked `INSECURE` or `DEPRECATED`.
+Combine with `disable-api-sets` to blacklist specific API sets.
+Use `enable-api-sets` in addition to `enable-all-api-sets` in order to enable specific `INSECURE` or `DEPRECATED` API sets.

+Read more about API sets here: https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#api-sets

+### enable-api-sets

+Enable one or more API sets.
+Possible API sets are:
+`READ`, `STATUS`, `WALLET`, `TXN`, `PROMETHEUS`, `NET_CTRL`, `INSECURE_WALLET_SEED`, `STORAGE`.
+Multiple values should be separated by comma.

+Read more about API sets here: https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#api-sets

+### enable-gui

+Serve the wallet GUI pages over the `web-interface-addr` and `web-interface-port` on the root path `/`.

+### genesis-address

+The genesis address in the genesis block.
+This is used to reconstruct the genesis block, which is hardcoded in every client.

+### genesis-signature

+After the genesis block was created, it should have been signed by the `blockchain-secret-key`.
+This signature is configured here.

+### genesis-timestamp

+The timestamp of the genesis block.
+This is used to reconstruct the genesis, which is hardcoded in every client.

+### gui-dir

+The static content directory for the wallet GUI interface.

+### host-whitelist

+A comma separated list of hostnames to allow in the `Host`, `Origin` and `Referer` headers.
+Use this when hosting the web interface on a domain name or proxying it through another IP address.
+Or, these header checks can be disabled entirely with `disable-header-check`.

+### http-prof

+Enables go's http profiler interface, `pprof`.

+Read more about `pprof`: https://github.com/skycoin/skycoin/wiki/Profiling-with-pprof

+### http-prof-host

+The interface address to bind the http profiler to.

+### launch-browser

+Open the web interface in the user's default browser.

+### localhost-only

+Bind the wire protocol `address` to localhost and only make connections to other localhost peers.

+### log-level

+Choose the log level verbosity.
+Choices are: `debug`, `info`, `warn`, `error`, `fatal`, `panic`.

+### logtofile

+Write the log output to a file in `data-dir`.
+The logs will still be written to stdout.

+### max-block-size

+Maximum total size of transactions allowed when creating a new block.
+This value does not affect existing blocks.
+The size of a transaction is the length of its byte representation in the [Skycoin binary encoding format](https://github.com/skycoin/skycoin/wiki/Skycoin-Binary-Encoding-Format).
+Note that `max-block-size` is only the size limit of the transactions portion of a block; this limit does not include block metadata.
+Only applies when running in `block-publisher` mode.

+### max-connections

+The maximum total number of connections to make over the wire protocol.

+### max-decimals-create-block

+The maximum number of decimal places applied to transactions when creating blocks.
+Transactions that create outputs that exceed the decimal place limit will not be included in blocks.
+Only applies when running in `block-publisher` mode.

+### max-decimals-unconfirmed

+The maximum number of decimal places applied to unconfirmed transactions received over the network.
+Transactions that create outputs that exceed the decimal place limit will not be propagated to peers.

+### max-default-peer-outgoing-connections

+The maximum number of connections to maintain to peers from the hardcoded default peer list.
+The peers in the hardcoded default peer list are maintained by Skycoin and are kept up to date with current configurations.
+This value is 1 by default, to ensure at least one known stable connection is held.
+More than 1 connections are not typically made, to avoid saturating the default peer connections.

+### max-incoming-connections

+**This is not an option.** This value is equal to `max-connections` minus `max-outgoing-connections`.

+### max-in-msg-len

+Maximum length of incoming wire messages.
+Wire messages can include block and transaction data, so this limit should be in accordance with `max-txn-size` and `max-block-size`.
+If a peer sends a message that exceeds this limit, we disconnect from that peer.

+### max-out-msg-len

+Maximum length of outgoing wire messages.
+Wire messages can include block and transaction data, so this limit should be in accordance with `max-txn-size` and `max-block-size`.
+If we send a message that exceeds a peer's `max-in-msg-len`, they'll disconnect from us.

+### max-outgoing-connections

+The maximum total number of outgoing connections to make over the wire protocol.

+### max-txn-size-create-block

+The maximum transaction size applied to transactions when creating blocks.
+The size of a transaction is the length of its byte representation in the [Skycoin binary encoding format](https://github.com/skycoin/skycoin/wiki/Skycoin-Binary-Encoding-Format).
+Transactions that exceed this size will not be included in blocks.
+Only applies when running in `block-publisher` mode.

+### max-txn-size-unconfirmed

+The maximum transaction size applied to unconfirmed transactions received over the network.
+The size of a transaction is the length of its byte representation in the [Skycoin binary encoding format](https://github.com/skycoin/skycoin/wiki/Skycoin-Binary-Encoding-Format).
+Transactions that exceed this size will not be propagated to peers.

+### no-ping-log

+Disable the "reply to ping" and "received pong" debug log messages.
+These are particularly noisy, and unfortunately we only have one log level for debug, so this option was added to disable them explicitly.

+### peerlist-size

+Maximum number of peers to track in the local peer database.

+### peerlist-url

+The URL of the remote peer list bootstrap file.
+Defaults to https://downloads.skycoin.net/blockchain/peers.txt.

+### port

+Port to bind for the wire protocol interface.

+### profile-cpu

+Enable the CPU profiler with `pprof`.

+Read more about `pprof`: https://github.com/skycoin/skycoin/wiki/Profiling-with-pprof

+### profile-cpu-file

+Where to write the CPU profile data to, on exit.

+### reset-corrupt-db

+If the database is detected to be corrupted during startup, reset the database and continue running.
+Otherwise, the application will abort if it detect a corrupted database.

+The database is not always checked for corruption; it is only checked when upgrading the software and if the upgraded version determines a corruption check is necessary.
+However, if `verify-db` is enabled, then the database is always checked for corruption.

+### storage-dir

+Location where the generic data storage files are saved.
+Defaults to a folder named `data` inside of the `data-dir`.

+### user-agent-remark

+An additional remark to include in the user agent that is sent in the introduction packet over the wire protocol

+### verify-db

+Unconditionally check the database for corruption on start.

+The database is not always checked for corruption; it is only checked when upgrading the software and if the upgraded version determines a corruption check is necessary.

+### version

+Print the node version and exit.

+### wallet-crypto-type

+Choose the encryption method for encrypted wallet data.
+Options are `sha256-xor` or `scrypt-chacha20poly1305`.
+Do not use this option unless you know exactly what you are choosing; not every option provides meaningful encryption.

+### wallet-dir

+Location where the wallet files are saved.
+Defaults to a folder named `wallet` inside of the `data-dir`.

 ### web-interface

 Enable the REST API interface.
 By default, it serves on http://127.0.0.1:6420.